-I had forgotten how much I love to read glossy magazines until I started using Next Issue (formerly NextIssue) which gives me access to more than 140 monthly and weekly magazines all on my favorite device–iPad, iPhone, Android devices, even Windows PCs and tablets.
+I had forgotten how much I love to read glossy magazines until I started using a Texture digital magazine subscription (formerly NextIssue) which gives me access to more than 140 monthly and weekly magazines all on my favorite device–iPad, iPhone, Android devices, even Windows PCs and tablets.
 That means I always have the latest issues of favorites like InStyle, Real Simple, Runner’s World, and People wherever I am, even if I only have ten minutes to kill while waiting for my daughter’s theater practice to end.

 The answer is, as with many things, it depends.